lizardfs/documentation/source/faq/general.rst

   *  increase in the number of possible contributors with a simultaneous lack of response on the part of MooseFS maintenance

+**What kind of erasure coding does LizardFS use ?**
+  Reed-Solomon

+**Is there support for different storage sizes in one lizardFS deployment ?**
+  Yes

+**Is there support for different network bandwidth in one lizardFS deployment?**
+  Yes.
+You can have different chunkservers having different bandwidth.

+**Is there support for different RAM amount in one lizardFS deployment?**
+  Yes.
+Different chunkservers can have different amounts of RAM.

+**Is there support for encryption, if yes what kind?**
+  Encryption of any kind supported by the platform you run your master and chunkservers on is supported since we make use of the underlying POSIX filesystems to store the bits and pieces.